-\textbf{Model misspecification in modern statistics and machine learning.} Traditionally, the concept of model misspecification has been closely linked to the chosen model class.
+\textbf{Misspecified inductive biases in modern statistics and machine learning.} Traditionally, misspecified inductive biases in statistics have been linked to the concept of model misspecification and then strictly related to the chosen model classes.
 For instance, if the best (Bayes) predictor for $Y$ given $X$, $f^*$, is a non-linear function of $X$, but we use a linear function to predict $Y$, then we say our model is misspecified because $f^*$ is not in the class of linear functions.
-However, we argue that this definition is inadequate for our purposes.
-In modern machine learning and statistics, it is well-established that the training algorithm also plays a crucial role in determining the trained model.
+In modern machine learning and statistics, however, it is known that the training algorithm also plays a crucial role in determining the trained model.
 For example, it is known that training overparameterized neural networks using stochastic gradient descent bias the models towards functions with good generalization \citep{kalimeris2019sgd, smith2020generalization}.
-In addition, \citet{d2020underspecification} showed that varying hyperparameter values during training can result in significant differences in the patterns learned by the neural network.
+In addition, \citet{d2020underspecification} showed that varying hyperparameter values during training could result in significant differences in the patterns learned by the neural network.
 The researchers found, for instance, that models with different random initializations exhibit varying levels of out-of-distribution accuracy in predicting skin health conditions for different skin types, indicating that each model learned distinct features from the images.
-The sensitivity of the trained model with respect to different training settings suggests that \textit{even models capable of universal approximation may not accurately estimate the Bayes predictor} if the training inductive biases do not induce the patterns or functions we are trying to learn.
+The sensitivity of the trained model concerning different training settings suggests that \textit{even models capable of universal approximation may not accurately estimate the target predictor} if the training biases do not induce the functions we want to learn.

-We present a toy experiment to empirically demonstrate how the training algorithm can prevent us from accurately estimating the Bayes predictor even when the model class is correctly specified, leading to invalid significance tests.
+We present a toy experiment to empirically demonstrate how the training algorithm can prevent us from accurately estimating the target predictor even when the model class is correctly specified, leading to invalid significance tests.
 We work in the context of a high-dimensional (overparameterized) regression with a training set of $250$ observations and $500$ covariates.
 We use the Generalized Covariance Model (GCM) test\footnote{See Appendix \ref{sec:gcm} for more details} \citep{shah2020hardness} to conduct the CI test.
 The data are generated as